-The colour pink is a unique and somewhat controversial colour that is loaded with meaning and emotions.
-Dr. Veronika Koller, a professor and researcher at Lancaster University who studied how people interpret the colour pink, says that pink contains more meanings than any other colour.
-This is a respectful summation of this revolutionary colour.
-If history has anything to tell us, the colour pink has a lot of opportunity left in it in the world of branding.
+The colour pink is a striking and controversial colour, full of meaning and emotions.
+Dr. Veronika Koller, a professor and researcher at Lancaster University who studied how people interpret the colour pink, says that pink contains more interpretations than any other colour.
+This article is a respectful summation of this revolutionary colour.
+If history has anything to tell us, the pink colour branding has a lot of opportunities left in it in the world of branding.

 The Colour Pink

-Christina Olsen, director of the University of Michigan, Museum of Art, says the colour pink isn’t part of the electromagnetic spectrum so we aren’t seeing actual wavelengths of pink light but “an extra –spectral color, which means other colors must be mixed to generate it.”
-The primary two colours to make pink is red and white but it is yellow and blue tones that form a wide spectrum of pink colours.
-Wikipedia has identified over 46 notable shades of the colour pink (where as blue has over 73).
-In the ranking of popular colours pink is listed as number four behind blue, black and grey.
+Christina Olsen, director of the University of Michigan, Museum of Art, says the colour pink isn’t part of the electromagnetic spectrum, which means we don’t see actual wavelengths.
+Pink light is “an extra–spectral color, which means other colors must be mixed to generate it.”
+The primary two colours to make pink are red and white, but it is yellow and blue tones that form a broad spectrum of pink hues.
+Wikipedia has identified over 46 notable shades of the colour pink (blue has over 73).
+In the ranking of fashionable colours, pink is number four behind blue, black and grey.

-Alice Bucknell in her article A Brief History of the Color Pink explains pink has been a spectacular contradiction for masculinity and femininity.
-In Japan, the colour pick is associated with masculinity honouring slain Samurais whereas western cultures popularized pink in the eighteen-century fashion scene within the pastel-loving bourgeoisie.
-The art world brought pink to the forefront starting with the French Impressionists and Neo-Impressionist movements (such as Claude Monet’s lilies and Edgar Degas’s dancers).
-In the 1960’s pop art took pink to the next level with artists like Andy Warhol (with his famous Marilyn Monroe).
-From there we saw pink move towards a vibrant neon-soaked 90s, to finally to a subdued Millennial pink that speaks to a more emotionally connected and tolerant society.
+Alice Bucknell, in her article A Brief History of the Color Pink explains pink has been a spectacular contradiction for masculinity and femininity.
+In Japan, the colour pink represents masculinity honouring slain Samurais, whereas western cultures popularized pink in the eighteen-century fashion scene within the pastel-loving bourgeoisie.
+The art world brought pink to the forefront, starting with the French Impressionists and Neo-Impressionist movements (such as Claude Monet’s lilies and Edgar Degas’s dancers).
+In the 1960s, pop art took pink to the next level with artists like Andy Warhol (with his famous Marilyn Monroe).
+From there, we saw the pink move towards a vibrant neon-soaked 90s, to finally to a subdued Millennial pink that speaks to a more emotionally connected and tolerant society.

-Pink is known as the happy colour.
+Pink is known as a cheerful colour.
 Think about cotton candy and bubble-gum— pure delights.

-Intensify the colour to a hot vibrant pink and the psychological properties shift the tonality to youthful, energetic, sexy and fun.
-The range of moods and feeling pink can portray are vast and can quickly define gender and/or personality.
+Intensify the colour to hot vibrant pink, and the psychological properties shift the tonality to youthful, energetic, sexy and fun.
+The range of moods and feeling pink can portray vast and can quickly define gender or personality.

 T-Mobile uses hot pink (magenta) to help differentiate their brand from the big competitors (AT&T and Verizon) and set an irreverent brand tone.
-In 2012, John Legere joined T-Mobile as CEO, who created a new brand around the colour of pink transforming the company to be more energetic, youthful and cooler.
-He must have done more than introduce hot pink to successful motivate his employees to proudly wear their shocking magenta uniforms every-day.
-This brand transformation has been a large part of T-Mobile’s successful turnaround from a $29 billion in sales and negative $6 billion revenue loss to, today, a $51 billion in sales and positive revenue over $4 billion.
+In 2012, John Legere joined T-Mobile as CEO, who created a new brand around the colour of pink, transforming the company to be more energetic, youthful and hip.
+He must have done more than introduce hot pink to successfully motivate his employees to wear their shocking magenta uniforms every-day proudly.
+This brand transformation has been a large part of T-Mobile’s successful turnaround from a $29 billion in sales and -$6 billion revenue loss to, today, a $51 billion in sales and positive revenue over $4 billion.
 In 2014 T-Mobile was successful in shutting out AT&T subsidiary from trying to use a similar magenta colour by trademarking theirs— feisty true colours.

 Pretty in Pink

-In 2011, Forbes reported that Disney Princess franchise made $1.6 billion (US) in North American retail sales and $3 billion globally.
-Making it the best-seller beating Star Wars, Sesame Street and superheroes.
-Pink power prevails.
+In 2011, Forbes reported that the Disney Princess franchise made $1.6 billion (U.S.) in North American retail sales and $3 billion globally.
+They were making it the best-seller beating Star Wars, Sesame Street and superheroes.
+Pink colour branding power prevails.

-Despite this pink persuasion, I have found no conclusive scientific evidence that gender-coded pink influences women more than men nor does it have any effect on human behavior.
+Despite this pink persuasion, I have found no conclusive scientific evidence that gender-coded pink influences women more than men, nor does it have any effect on human behaviour.
 JR Thorpe stated in her article, Why Are We So Obsessed With Millennial Pink?
-There’s A Scientific Explanation For Everything, that there is sufficient “evidence that we do seem to view pinks in a positive light in some situations, likely as a result of cultural programming.”
+There’s A Scientific Explanation For Everything that there is sufficient “evidence that we do seem to view pinks in a positive light in some situations, likely as a result of cultural programming.”

 The Politics of Pink

-While the colour of pink has been associated with passive, innocent and girly.
-As an advocacy colour pink has been fierce and powerful, loaded with pride and strength.
+The colour pink connotes passive, innocent and girly; however, as an advocacy pink colour branding, it’s fierce and powerful, loaded with pride and strength.

-The pink triangle was associated with the gay liberation movement but its original creation was far more evil as it was used by the Nazi’s to identity homosexual prisoners in concentration camps.
+The pink triangle was associated with the gay liberation movement.
+Still, its original creation was far more evil as it was used by the Nazis to identify homosexual prisoners in concentration camps.

 In 1991, the Susan G. Komen Foundation gave pink ribbons to runners in its New York breast cancer survivor race.
-The following year, the pink ribbon became the official—now ubiquitous—symbol of Breast Cancer Awareness Month.
+The following year, the pink ribbon became the official, now-ubiquitous, symbol for Breast Cancer Awareness Month.

-In both cases, the pink colour is used to communicate active defiance and empowerment.
+In both cases, the pink colour communicates active defiance and empowerment.
 Many feminist groups have adopted the colour pink as a sign of strength and pride in the mission towards equality and opportunity.

-The pink ribbon Breast Cancer Awareness Month is an excellent example of using the gender-coded colour pink to their advantage to promote awareness and increase early detection of breast cancer.
-Some people would argue that the pinkification of breast cancer has turned a horrible disease into a brand that has been commodified by other brands for their own profits.
-That being said, the BreastCancer.org estimate that “about 40,610 women in the U.S. are expected to die in 2017 from breast cancer, though death rates have been decreasing since 1989.
+The Breast Cancer Awareness Month is an excellent example of using the gender-coded colour pink to their advantage to promote awareness and increase early detection of breast cancer.
+Some people would argue that the pinkification of breast cancer has turned a horrible disease into a brand that has been commodified by other brands for their profits.
+BreastCancer.org estimate that “about 42,170 women in the U.S. are expected to die in 2020 from breast cancer, though death rates have been decreasing since 1989.
 Women under 50 have experienced larger decreases.
 These decreases are thought to be the result of treatment advances, earlier detection through screening, and increased awareness.”
-I wasn’t able to find any awareness statistics on the pink ribbon campaign but I would guess it would be highest among the many ribbon campaigns that exist today.
+I wasn’t able to find any awareness statistics on the pink ribbon campaign, but I would guess it would be highest among the many ribbon campaigns that exist today.

 For Pink Sake

-Then there are those brands that don’t care about the gender-coding or personality traits of the colour pink.
-They just want a colour that will clearly differentiate them from the competitive pack.
+Then there are those brands that don’t care about the gender-coding or personality traits of the pink colour branding.
+They just want a colour that will differentiate them from the competition.

-Owens-Corning is one of those companies who introduced their Pink Fiberglas insulation into the market over 50 years ago.
+Owens-Corning is one of those companies that introduced their Pink Fiberglas insulation into the market over 50 years ago.
 In 1980 they introduced the Pink Panther as their mascot in all of their marketing to accentuate their pinkness and likable pink personality.
-Since introducing the Pink Panther customers prefer pink insulation by a ratio of seven to one over the closet competition, as revealed in a Owens-Corning study done in the late 1990s.
-They were also one of the first company to successful trademark their colour against competition.
-Mr. Smith, Head of Marketing says, “We are fortunate.
+Since launching the Pink Panther, customers prefer pink insulation by a ratio of seven to one over the closet competition, as revealed in an Owens-Corning study done in the late 1990s.
+They were also one of the first companies to trademark their colour against copycats successfully.
+Mr. Smith, Head of Marketing, says, “We are fortunate.
 We have a trademark color that is up there with Coke red.”
 In his dreams!

-In 1893, the Financial Times went from a generic white paper newspaper to a shade of salmon-pink which immediately distinguish it from all the competition.
+In 1893, the Financial Times went from a generic white paper newspaper to a shade of salmon-pink, which immediately distinguish it from all the competition.
 Why pink?
-It was cheaper to dye it pink than dying it white.
-Today, the opposite is true but as readers’ transition to the online version the colour is more about tradition than attracting attention on a dying newsstand.
+It was cheaper to dye it pink than making it white.
+Today, the opposite is correct, but as readers’ transition to the online version, the colour is more about tradition than attracting attention on a dying newsstand.

 I predict there will be a few digital gender-neutral brands that will be utilizing this colour soon.
 Two brands that have embraced this restrained colour so far are Acne Studios clothing retailer and Thinx, a period-proof underwear company.

-No question, pink is a strong colour to build a brand, but you must understand the connection you are trying to build with the colour.
+No question, pink is an intense colour to build a brand, but you must understand the connection you are trying to develop with the colour.
 You can’t ignore the historical gender connection that pink has in defining or promoting femininity (both good and bad).
 Maybe Millennial Pink will make pink less about gender and more about how it makes you feel.
-But until then, as hip-hop rapper Talib Kweli said “women are complex creatures.”
-I think the colour pink is just as complex.
+But until then, as hip-hop rapper Talib Kweli said, “women are complex creatures.”
+I think pink colour branding is just as complex.

-However, many brands have successfully broken away from the competitive crowd using the colour pink and more new brands will do the same.
+However, many brands have successfully broken away from the competitive crowd by pink colour branding, and more new brands will do the same.

 Check out “Does the Colour of a Brand Really Matter“